-We introduce HAETAE1, a new post-quantum digital signature scheme, whose security is based on the hardness of the module versions of the lattice problems LWE and SIS.
+We introduce HAETAE, a new post-quantum digital signature scheme, whose security is based on the hardness of the module versions of the lattice problems LWE and SIS.
 The scheme design follows the "Fiat-Shamir with Aborts" paradigm [Lyu09, Lyu12], which relies on rejection sampling: rejection sampling is used to transform a signature trial whose distribution depends on sensitive information, into a signature whose distribution can be publicly simulated.
 Our scheme is in part inspired from CRYSTALS-Dilithium [DKL+18], a post-quantum "Fiat-Shamir with Aborts" signature scheme which was selected for standardization by the American National Institute of Standards and Technology (NIST).
+HAETAE differs from Dilithium in two major aspects: (i) we use a bimodal distribution for the rejection sampling, like in the BLISS signature scheme [DDLL13], instead of a "unimodal" distribution like Dilithium, (ii) we sample from and reject to hyperball uniform distributions, instead of discrete hypercube uniform distributions.
+This last aspect also departs from BLISS, which relies on discrete Gaussian distributions, and follows a suggestion from [DFPS22], which studied rejection sampling in lattice-based signatures following the "Fiat-Shamir with Aborts" paradigm.